zinchse/hbo_bench/README.md

   </div>

   <b>Greedy Search.</b>
-  Instead of exhaustive algorithm, **greedy** one can be employed.
-The essence of this approach is to iteratively expand the set of applied hints by adding one new hint that provides the greatest improvement to the current set.
-It reduces search space from exponential to quadratic.
+  Instead of the exhaustive algorithm, a **greedy** one can be employed.
+This approach iteratively expands the set of applied hints by adding one new hint that provides the greatest improvement to the current set.
+It reduces the search space from exponential to quadratic.
 However, there are some **drawbacks** to the greedy algorithm.
-Firstly, it may not always lead to the optimal solution (purple star) due to greedy nature.
+Firstly, it may not always lead to the optimal solution (purple star) due to its greedy nature.
 Secondly, it is difficult to parallelize since it requires a sequential execution of several iterations.

   <div style="text-align: center;">
     <figure style="display: inline-block;">